aiven/aiven-docs/docs/products/postgresql/howto/migrate-aiven-db-migrate.md

 :::note
-Using avn CLI shows limited status output, to troubleshoot failures please run `aiven-db-migrate`
+Using avn CLI shows limited status output, to troubleshoot failures run `aiven-db-migrate`
 [directly from Python](run-aiven-db-migrate-python).
 :::

-### Check the migration status using the Aiven CLI
+### Display the migration status using the Aiven CLI

-You can check the migration status using the
+You can see the migration status using the
 [Aiven CLI](/docs/tools/cli) and the following call: